Copyright © 2015 Granite Tops Pro All rights reserved

 A contractor just starting out is a risk even if they've been working in the granite business for someone else.

-2. Will the contractor educate you about natural stone and granite countertops.
+2. Will the contractor educate you about natural stone and granite countertops?
 Someone who knows the business well should enjoy imparting knowledge on you.
+See granite and marble FAQs.

-4. Is the contractor knowledgeable about proper stone care.
+4. Is the contractor knowledgeable about proper stone care?
 Most contractors are still somewhat misinformed when it comes to stone care and maintenance.
 They are not scientists.
 If they do know the right way to care for granite, that's a definite plus.
-Refer to Granite Care to see what they should already know.

 Compare prices from two or more granite fabricators.
 Pick a contractor you want to do business with and ask them for the best price.
 Granite countertops are an investment so take the time to make a wise decision.
 Educate yourself.
 Visit with contractors.